minio/docs/source/operations/network-encryption.rst

    - The Operator generates a Certificate Signing Request (CSR) associated to the Tenant.
      The :abbr:`CSR (Certificate Signing Request)` includes the appropriate DNS Subject Alternate Names (SANs) for the Tenant services and pods.
-     If not using a wildcard SAN, the TLS certificate SAN **must** apply to the hostname for its parent node.

      The Operator then waits for :abbr:`CSR (Certificate Signing Request)` approval